GlobalWebIndex/challenge-labels-js/README.md

 ## General Acceptance Criteria

-- Implementation must be done in `React`.
+- Implementation must be done in `Elm`.
 - You can use any 3rd library & framework you want to.
 - No dynamic server render is allowed.
 All functionality must be done on client.
 - All naming including comments and additional documentation must be in English language.